 The Sacred Mound

-Located in the Southeast quadrant of the Palace grounds, the Sacred Mound once served as a royal tomb.
+Located in the Southeast quadrant of the Palace grounds, the Sacred Mound was once the site of the Royal Mausoleum.
 It is marked by a fenced-in mound to respect the Hawaiian chiefs who may still be buried there.
-In 1825, a royal tomb of white-washed coral block was constructed to house the remains of Kamehameha II and his consort, Queen Kamamalu, both of whom died of measles while on a journey to England.
+In 1825, a mausoleum of white-washed coral block was constructed to house the remains of Kamehameha II and his consort, Queen Kamamalu, both of whom died of measles while on a journey to England.